We live in a multi-device world, and if you're still focused on

 As I shared in this State of Search post, your decision should be based on certain factors such as your business model; the goals you're trying to achieve; how important is for your content to have a wider reach, and if it is web indexable or not; whether or not you need to provide a complex functionality that requires a higher hardware integration or connection independence; and if your audience is highly-concentrated in few devices types and platforms.
 You'll need to asses these characteristics along with mobile web and apps pros and cons:

-When you're deciding whether going mobile with a website or an app is the best option for you, use the following visualization to analytze the alternatives:
+deciding whether going mobile with a website or an app is the best

 You'll see that is easier to target your mobile audience with less web presence than to do so with an app that is much more segmented.